practicingruby/sandal.github.com/index.markdown

 title: The Majestic Sea Creature
 ---

-# The Majestic Sea Creature
+# Majestic Seacreature, by Gregory Brown